 Make Art Not Waste: Creating beautiful art from waste found on beaches

-Cambodia has a serious plastic problem, and a photo essay carried by The Guardian in 2018 portraying a sea of plastic clogging the water beneath decrepit houses in Sihanouk reflects this uncomfortable truth.
-Picture this: Everyday approximately 10 million plastic bags are used in Cambodia’s capital city of Phnom Penh, and the average urban Cambodian uses more than 2,000 plastic bags annually, ten times more than their Chinese counterparts.
-Unfortunately, due to a lack of proper recycling and waste disposal system, most of this plastic (bags, bottles and other non- biodegradable materials) finds its way into the numerous water bodies, hurting the fragile marine eco-system.
+Cambodia has a serious plastic problem.
+A photo essay carried by The Guardian in 2018 portraying a sea of plastic clogging the water beneath decrepit houses in Sihanouk city reflects this uncomfortable truth.
+Everyday approximately 10 million plastic bags are used in Cambodia’s capital city of Phnom Penh, and the average urban Cambodian uses more than 2,000 plastic bags annually, ten times more than their Chinese counterparts.
+Unfortunately, due to a lack of proper recycling and waste disposal system, most of this plastic (bags, bottles and other non- biodegradable materials) finds its way into the country’s numerous water bodies, hurting its fragile marine eco-system.

 Shocked by the statistics and having experienced the extent of plastic pollution in Cambodia’s waterbodies first hand, environmental artist and conservationist Nina Clayton started Make Art Not Waste, a unique initiative to create awareness about the persistent plastic issue in the country.